When should you start feeding cerelac to your baby? This knocks on the mind of most moms who are just beginning to walk on the journey of motherhood.

 than nine months.
 For younger babies, try introducing solids when they are active during the day.

 The following organizations have undertaken individual research and have concluded that babies should not be fed solids until they are six months old.

 5. Australian National Health and Medical Research Council

 6. American Academy of Family Pediatrics

-All of these organizations have undertaken individual research and have concluded that babies should not be fed solids until they are 6 months old.
-Cereal at 5 months will do more harm than good to your baby, compromise her immune system and can result in health issues like obesity later.
+Cereal at five months will do more harm than good to your baby, compromise her immune system and can result in health issues like obesity later.

-It would do your baby no harm if he/she has occasional cerelac meals.
-It is best if you give your baby a chance to experience a wide array of flavours and textures, with cerelac as one among them.
+If your baby is not a picky eater, you can focus on feeding freshly cooked meals to the baby.
+It would do your baby no harm if they had occasional cerelac meals.
+It is best to give your baby a chance to experience a wide array of flavors and textures with cerelac.